 We only use German made sealed units that are built to last (again driven by law).
 Our glass units are carefully built, tested and inspected.

 Quality argon gas fills ensure that the unit will perform for many years.

 The life expectancy of many of our products is 65-85 years.

 On windows and doors which have openers, the quality of the mechanical hardware and locking systems is paramount.
 We have all been in hotels where the windows don’t seal properly and traffic noise can be clearly heard.
 This is often due to wear on the hinge mechanisms or locks which no longer pull the window sash hard into the frame, and thus failing to maintain a good seal.
-The root cause of this is often cheap, Chinese-made hardware with metal components that haven’t been hardened properly and thus wear prematurely.
+For the most part, the root cause of this is often cheap, Chinese-made hardware.
+For example, metal components aren’t always hardened properly and thus wear prematurely.

 This is probably one of the most critical issues.
 If your hardware isn’t branded, then its VERY likely to be made in the Far East.

 In PVC windows, often a high recycled content is used in manufacture.
 But this is very rare in Germany.
 PVC windows with recycled content are bad news, as these tend to discolour quickly.
 It’s a common practice used in the UK and often marketed as a positive when, in fact, it’s a sign that you will be likely replacing your windows in 8-10 years, if they have regular exposure to direct sunlight.